-Laonong River Basin is located in the southern part of Taiwan.
-Laonong River is a tributary of Gaoping River.
+Laonong River basin is in the southern part of Taiwan and it is a tributary of Gaoping River.
 The length of Laonong River is approximately 133 km.
 During Typhoon Morakot, the levees along Laonong River experienced catastrophic breaches.
-Of the eight levees (Gueishan Levee, Chiuliao 1st and 2nd Levees, Leegang Levee, Dongjengshin Levee, Tsailiao Levee, Toocool Levee, and Shinshin Levee.
-The total length of the above levees is approximately 23 km) along Laonong River, four experienced catastrophic breaches, as shown in Table 1.
-The total breached length was approximately 1.5 km.
-Of these failed levees, Chiuliao 1st Levee and Shinshin Levee were washed away completely by the floods during Typhoon Morakot.
+Of the eight levees (Gueishan Levee, Chiuliao First and Second levees, Leegang Levee, Dongjengshin Levee, Tsailiao Levee, Toocool Levee, and Shinshin Levee; the total length of the above levees is approximately 23 km) along Laonong River, four experienced catastrophic breaches, as shown in Table 1.
+The total breached length was about 1.5 km (see Table 1 for more details).
+Of these failed levees, Chiuliao First Levee and Shinshin Levee were washed away completely by the floods during Typhoon Morakot.

 To analyze the stability of these levees, the site conditions along Laonong River, especially near the failed levees, must be obtained.
-In this study, site conditions were characterized by performing borehole measurements at bridges near the studied levees.
-Along Laonong River, the soil layers consist mostly of gravel to a depth of approxees.
+In this study, site conditions were obtained by performing borehole measurements at bridges near the studied levees.
 Along Laonong River, the soil layers consist mostly of gravel to a depth of approximately 20 m.

-The bridge near Chiuliao 1st Levee is Dajin Bridge.
-Huang et al. (2014) analyzed borehole information from Dajin Bridge to determine the in-situ subsurface profile.
-It 25 was found that the friction angles of the gravel layer are in the range of approximately 37 to 45°.
-Chiuliao 1st Levee is located on Laonong River in section no. 14.
+The bridge near Chiuliao First Levee is Dajin bridge.
+Huang et al. (2014) analyzed borehole information from Dajin bridge to determine the in situ subsurface profile.
+It was found that the friction angles of the gravel layer are in the range of about 37-45°.
+Chiuliao First Levee is located on Laonong River in section no. 14.
 The average particle size of the river bed material in this section is approximately 60.55 mm.
-The particle size analysis results for the river section along Laonong River between its confluences with Chokuo River and Kaoping River indicate that the in-situ river bed material is GW (well graded gravel) according to the United Soil Classification System (USCS).
+The particle size analysis results for the river section along Laonong River between its confluences with Chokuo River and Kaoping River show that the in situ riverbed material is well-graded gravel according to the United Soil Classification System.